Adani Enterprises

-Adani Enterprises Limited is an Indian multinational publicly listed holding company and a part of Adani Group.
+Adani Enterprises Limited (AEL) is an Indian multinational publicly listed holding company and a part of Adani Group.
 It is headquartered in Ahmedabad and primarily involved in mining and trading of coal and iron ore.
 Through its various subsidiaries, it also has business interests in airport operations, edible oils, road, rail and water infrastructure, data centers, and solar manufacturing, among others.

 History

 The company was incorporated in 1993 under the name Adani Exports Limited.
 It mainly deals with the group's integrated resources management, power trading, and natural resources businesses on a standalone basis.
 Its general purpose is to act as an in-house incubator for Adani Group's new businesses until they become self-sustainable.